The LeadersIn Maritime Law

 Port of Amory, Mississippi is in Amory, the first planned city in Mississippi.
 The Kansas City, Memphis, & Birmingham Railroad wanted a town at the midpoint between Memphis, Tennessee, and Birmingham, Alabama for their locomotives, so the new town of Amory was established in 1887.
 In honor of the city's railroad heritage, the Amory Railroad Festival was begun in 1979 and has been held every year since.

-Amory is small, rural community in Monroe County, with an estimated 2009 population of 7,159 (U.S. Census).
-Port Amory is a 30-minute drive to Tupelo, northeast Mississippi's industrial center, and approximately 2 hours from Birmingham and Memphis.
+Amory is a small, rural community in Monroe County, with an estimated 2022 population of 6,476 (U.S. Census Bureau).
+Port Amory is a 30-minute drive to Tupelo, northeast Mississippi’s industrial center, and approximately 2 hours from Birmingham and Memphis.
 Large agricultural fields surround Amory, and small communities dot the Monroe County countryside.
 Smithville and Hatley are neighbors of Amory in Monroe County.

 Transportation Services Near the Port